For an older adult with limited mobility, these injuries can develop silently and rapidly, often hidden beneath clothing or bedding.

 In the final stage, a bed sore has progressed so far that the ulcerous crater goes all the way down through the soft tissue to show bone.

-This massive breakdown and decay is at extremely high risk for infection and is a life-threatening condition.
+This massive breakdown and decay are at extremely high risk for infection and are a life-threatening condition.

-Paying attention to your older adult’s body helps you prevent bed sores or spot them early.
+Paying attention to an older adult’s body helps you prevent bed sores or spot them early.

-Every day, scan their body and double check the bonier parts for discolorations.
+Every day, scan their body and double-check the bony parts for discolorations.
 Do the blanch test on any suspicious areas.
-Ask your older adult if they have pain or discomfort anywhere.
+Ask your loved one if they have pain or discomfort anywhere.

 Common signs of developing bed sores: